GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 {{< asset-static file="uswds-monthly-call-april-2024.pptx" label="View the slides (Powerpoint presentation, 5.9 MB, 96 slides)">}}

 {{< accordion kicker="Slide by Slide" title="USWDS Monthly Call - Presentation Script for April 2024" icon="content_copy" >}}**Slide 1:** Thanks Jeannie, and welcome, everyone, to the U.S. Web Design System monthly call for April, 2024.
-This month we're celebrating the budding leaves and spectacular flowers of spring (with shades of pink and green and blue)
+This month we're celebrating the budding leaves and spectacular flowers of spring (with shades of pink and green and blue).

 **Slide 2:** My name is Dan Williams, he/him, and I'm the USWDS project lead — and here on-screen is my avatar: dark hair, blue sweater, collared shirt.
 Today my physical self is wearing a simple green checked shirt.
 It's also a bright-green socks day!